 The signs of dental disease can sometimes be difficult to see, but the good news is that we’re here to help.
-Dog dental months are in July and August at Sydney Animal Hospitals and our team are providing FREE dog dental checks with a veterinary nurse, to examine your dog’s mouth for signs of dental disease.
+Dog dental months are in July till September at Sydney Animal Hospitals and our team are providing FREE dog dental checks with a veterinary nurse, to examine your dog’s mouth for signs of dental disease.
 We’re also offering some great deals on dog dental scale and polish procedures and Hills Dental Diet food, to help keep your dog’s teeth clean and healthy.
 Book your dog in for a FREE dental check today!

 DENTAL DISEASE Image: Close up of a dog’s mouth showing discoloured teeth affected by dental disease, then a photo after our dental treatment.

 How do we treat and prevent dental disease in dogs?